gadams999/greengrassv2-provisioner/README.md

 ### What are the minimum permissions required to run the Provisioner?

 These are the [IAM Actions](https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html) required to run all steps of the _Provisioner_.
-If some operations are not being performed, such as the creation of an IAM Role, those can removed from the minimum.
+If some operations are not being performed, such as the creation of an IAM Role, those can removed from any minimum permissions.
+Due to the variability of naming, `Resource` values should be set to `"*"` unless you will scope down naming conventions.

 | Action                         | Description                                                                       | Access Level | Provisioner Use                                                                                              |
 | ------------------------------ | --------------------------------------------------------------------------------- | ------------ | ------------------------------------------------------------------------------------------------------------ |